 After identifying the most stable Cu-MMT configuration using DFT, we aimed to replicate this structure with ClayFF.
-We performed a search involving 14 parameter sets to achieve accurate d-spacing, Cu-Si and Cu-O bonding lengths.
+We performed a search involving 14 parameter sets to achieve accurate d-spacing, Cu-Si and Cu-O distances.
 The best-fitting L-J parameters were determined to be $\sigma$ = 2.13 Å and $\varepsilon$ = 0.05 kcal/mol, as were proposed by K. Anitha \textit{et al.} \cite{anitha2015removal}.
-To further enhance the structural accuracy, we explored variations in $\sigma$, including $\sigma$ = 2.13 and 2.16 Å, as detailed in Table~\ref{tab:table1}. $\sigma$ = 2.21 Å resulted in a structure closely resembling the DFT results.
+To further enhance the structural accuracy, we explored variations in $\sigma$, including $\sigma$ = 2.16 and 2.21 Å, as detailed in Table~\ref{tab:table1}. $\sigma$ = 2.21 Å resulted in a structure closely resembling the DFT results.
 Fig~\ref{fig:fig1}(b) illustrates the optimized Cu-MMT structure associated with the extended ClayFF.
 Note that Cu$^{2+}$ as described by ClayFF resides in a different ring as compared to DFT, while maintaining similar bonding lengths and d-spacing as observed in the DFT simulations.
 In an effort to validate the positioning of Cu$^{2+}$ ions, we attempted to place the Cu$^{2+}$ ion near the DFT-derived position and subsequently relaxed the structure.
 However, during the relaxation process, the Cu$^{2+}$ ion consistently migrated to another ring and did not remain at the initial DFT position.

 In addition to the parameter sets explored in this study, we evaluated a set of parameters reported by Zhang \textit{et al.} in a recent paper \cite{zhang2023molecular}: $\sigma$ = 3.114 Å and $\varepsilon$ = 0.005 kcal/mol.
-This L-J model closely approximated our findings, with Cu-Si bonding at 2.67 Å and Cu-O bonding at 2.14 Å and 2.09 Å, along with a d-spacing of 9.64 Å. While these parameters effectively described the Cu-MMT system in a dry environment, similar to our DFT results, our developed model exhibited higher accuracy.
+This L-J model closely approximated our findings, with Cu-Si distances at 2.67 Å and Cu-O distances at 2.14 Å and 2.09 Å, along with a d-spacing of 9.64 Å. While these parameters effectively described the Cu-MMT system in a dry environment, similar to our DFT results, our developed model exhibited higher accuracy.
 It is worth noting that the value for $\varepsilon$ is expressed in a different unit compared to the cited value in reference \cite{zhang2023molecular}, but they are equivalent.